janeheng20/Sentiment-Analysis-of-Restaurant-Review/README.md

 # 🍽️ Restaurant Review Sentiment Analysis

 ## 📖 Introduction
-This project focuses on analyzing public sentiment from restaurant reviews collected from Kaggle.
+This project focuses on analyzing public sentiment from restaurant reviews, sourced from Kaggle.
 The dataset features customer opinions, star ratings, and timestamps, offering insights into dining experiences across numerous restaurants.

 ## 🎯 Objective
 The main goal is to gain insights into customer sentiment trends and build models that can accurately classify review sentiment into positive, neutral, or negative categories.

 ## 🧰 Models Used
-Three models are considered for sentiment classification:
+Four models are tested for sentiment classification:

-1. **Model 1**
+1. **Logistric Regression**
-   Example

-2. **Model 2**
+2. **Naive Bayes**
-   Example

-3. **Model 3**
-   Example

-4. **Model 4**
-   Example

-5. **Model 5**
-   Example
+3. **Support Vector Machine (SVM)**
+4. **Distiled Bidirectional Encoder Representations from Transformers (DistilBERT)**

 ## 📊 Result Highlights
 - Result 1
 - Result 2